 The governance approach using a Committee with members in varying parastatals gives room bureaucracy as well as wide latitude for executive discretion which leads to corruption and unpredictable regulatory consequences.
-There is also need for a more detailed guidelines issued for the operation of the committee in such as manner that provides independence and sustainability and better still an Independent commission should looked at.
+There is also a need for more detailed guidelines issued for the operation of the committee in such a manner that provides independence and sustainability and better still an Independent commission should look at.

 4. Project Cost Determination